devhackery/keepr/README.md

 ## Usage

-TODO: Write usage instructions here

-Create Graoups from text file
+Create Graoups from text file:

  $ Keepr::GroupsCreator.new(:balance).run
  $ Keepr::GroupsCreator.new(:profit_and_loss).run